benc-uk/dapr-store/README.md

 `make docker`
 Build the Docker images for all services + frontend.
 Set vars `DOCKER_REG`, `DOCKER_REPO`, `DOCKER_TAG` to configure the image name, otherwise defaults will be used, which is `docker.io/daprstore/{service}:latest`

+`make test`
+Runs all unit tests for Go services

 `make push`
 Push Docker images, Set vars `DOCKER_REG`, `DOCKER_REPO`, `DOCKER_TAG` as above